Null Island: Soul buoy

 A weather buoy, named the Soul buoy after the soul music genre, was moored at this location.
 The buoy ("Station 13010 – Soul") was part of the PIRATA system, a set of 17 buoys installed in the tropical Atlantic Ocean since 1997 by the United States, France, and Brazil.
 Like the other buoys in the system, it was named after a musical genre.
 It was an Autonomous Temperature Line Acquisition System (ATLAS) buoy that was conical in shape and 3.8 m high.
 It was anchored by a cable to the seabed.

 The buoy disappeared less than a year after its installation, and was replaced in 1998.
 The buoy was decommissioned in March 2021.

+In culture

+Artistic representation of Null Island and the former real-life buoy at the focal coordinates.
+The island is often depicted in the shape of the video game island of Myst (which is inspired by the fictional Lincoln Island used by Jules Verne's character Captain Nemo, situated in the South Pacific, west of Point Nemo).

+Null Island has developed from a technological oddity into a cultural reference for a place of the digital age.
+First named by Steve Pellegrin as a joke in 2008, going online with a site about the Republic of Null Island ("Like no place on Earth"), Null Island has gained a status of a liminal central point of the world with a varied range of cultural representations.